 ![]() |

-Siege and Symphony, Myra Schneider This first full-length collection by Myra Schneider from Second Light Publications, our Consultant for more than 25 years, is named for the long poem focussed on war, oppression and resistance in mid-C20 Russia, the siege of Leningrad and the composer Shostakovich (the face on the cover).
+Siege and Symphony, Myra Schneider This first full-length collection by Myra Schneider from Second Light Publications, our Consultant from the beginning of our operations, is named for the long poem focussed on war, oppression and resistance in mid-C20 Russia, the siege of Leningrad and the composer Shostakovich (the face on the cover).
 Other poems in the book relate to Schneider’s well-known active social conscience about, for example, climate-change and homelessness, and her understanding of trauma from within.
 Read Basil Clarke interview, February 2022, at Poetry in Palmers Green |

 ![]() |

-The Last Parent, Anne StewartAs well as a wide selection of Stewart’s poems since The Janus Hour (Oversteps, 2010), this collection includes a highly original sequence of some 30 poems under the eponymous title , which focusses on the bereaved daughter’s role as Executor.
+The Last Parent, Anne StewartAs well as a wide selection of Stewart’s poems since The Janus Hour (Oversteps, 2010), this collection includes a highly original sequence of some 30 poems under the eponymous title, which focusses on the bereaved daughter’s role as Executor.
 On The Last Parent sequence: “ … Anne does not flinch from the macabre humour that can creep into dreadful situations, to help us through … this collection has moved me greatly.”
 (Caroline Carver).
 See sample poems and readers’ comments at Anne’s website. |

 ![]() |